 - One way of creating reader empathy in any story is by surrounding that character with fictional characters who love them.
 The reader may not know why these good characters love the bad one (cf. Scarlett in Gone With The Wind) but the fact that they are loved shows the reader that they are somewhat loveable.
 Millie is certainly loved, but perhaps there is a limit to this rule-of-thumb.
 The resigned and exasperated but ultimately loving look on Mother Critter’s face is perhaps better when it comes to dual-audience reader empathy in picture books.

-- Safer to show the reader that the naughty character is inherently good.
+- Safer to show the reader that the naughty character is inherently good, whatever that means.

 - If not, safer to show some punishment, to reassure a conservative audience that bad behaviour will not continue beyond the story.